Written by Joshua Malin

 Aside from the procedure cost, there may be additional expenses for laser eye procedures, like:

 Some laser eye clinics offer packages where the surgery and other related costs (e.g. follow-up appointments) are included in the price they quote you.
-Sometimes, though, the quoted figure doesn’t account for the total cost of your laser treatment.
+However, other clinics may have hidden costs not included in your quote.
 It’s also worth asking your eye care clinic about their available payment options, as you may be able to set up a payment plan to help ease the cost of surgery.

 Hospital policies don’t cover laser eye surgeries, though some policies provide cover for medically necessary procedures like cataract surgery.

 Top-level extras policies may offer some cover for laser eye surgery.
-However, you’ll need to check with your health fund to see if they cover the procedure and, if so, how much of the cost will be covered by your policy.
+However, you’ll need to check with your health fund to see if they cover the procedure and how much of the cost will be covered by your policy.

 No, Medicare doesn’t typically cover laser eye surgery since it’s considered a cosmetic procedure (i.e. you want to remove your need for glasses).
 However, if you have a certain eye disease and require medically necessary treatment, the cost of your surgery may be covered or subsidised.

-If your doctor says you require medically necessary treatment, ask them if Medicare will subsidise your treatment and if any expenses you incur will be covered.
+If your doctor says you require a medically necessary treatment, ask them if Medicare will pay a rebate and if any expenses you incur will be covered.

 A great way to know if laser eye surgery is financially worth it long term is to compare the costs you’d spend on glasses and contact lenses against total treatment costs.

-To give you an idea of how you might like to weigh up costs, check out our example below.
+To give you an idea of how you might like to weigh up costs, here’s an example.

 Jeremy wears single-use soft contact lenses when he’s not wearing his prescription glasses.
-Each year, he purchases three packs of 90 lenses, which equates to around $450.
-He also spends about $60 on eyedrops over a year that he uses while wearing his contact lenses.
+Each year, he purchases three packs of 90 lenses, which is around $450.
+He also spends about $60 on eyedrops over a year that he uses for dryness while wearing his contact lenses.

 So, Jeremy spends about $510 on contacts and associated products each year.